ddttom/doc2web/docs/prd.md

 - **Document statistics must be calculated from document content when not available in metadata**
 - **HTML output must be properly formatted with indentation and line breaks for improved debugging**
 - **HTML formatting must preserve all content and structure while enhancing readability**
-- **TOC elements must have proper leader dots and right-aligned page numbers**
+- **TOC elements must have proper hanging indents with optional leader dots and page numbers**
-- **TOC entries must maintain proper alignment and spacing using flex-based layout**
+- **TOC entries must maintain proper alignment and spacing using block layout for hanging indents**
 - **Paragraph numbering must be implemented using CSS ::before pseudo-elements for exact positioning**
+- **Hanging indents must be implemented using negative text-indent with compensating padding-left**
 - **Section IDs must be generated for all numbered headings and paragraphs**
 - **Section IDs must follow a consistent pattern (e.g., "section-1-2-a")**
 - **CSS must include styling for section navigation and highlighting**